Hebrew: אַבְרָהָ֔ם —meaning: Father of a multitude

 While they lived at Haran, Terah died at the age of 205 years.
-Abram now received a second and more definite call, accompanied by a promise from God (Gen. 12:1-2).
-As a result, he left at the age of 75 (Gen. 12:4), taking his nephew Lot with him, not knowing where he was going (Hebrews 11:8).
+Abram now received a 2nd and more definite call, accompanied by a promise from God (Genesis 12:1-2).
+As a result, he left at the age of 75 (Genesis 12:4), taking his nephew Lot with him, not knowing where he was going (Hebrews 11:8).
 He trusted God implicitly.

-Abram returned to Canaan richer than when he left it, “in cattle, in silver, and in gold” (Gen. 12:8; 13:2.
-Compare Ps.
-105:13-14).
+Abram returned to Canaan richer than when he left it, “in cattle, in silver, and in gold” (Genesis 12:8; 13:2.
+Compare Psalm 105:13-14).
 The whole group then moved northward, and returned to their previous location near Bethel.
 Here disputes arose between Lot’s shepherds and those of Abram about water and pasturage.

-Fourteen years before this, while Abram was still in Chaldea, Palestine had been invaded by Chedorlaomer, King of Elam, who brought under tribute to him the five cities in the plain to which Lot had moved.
+14 years before this, while Abram was still in Chaldea, this area had been invaded by Chedorlaomer, King of Elam, who brought under tribute to him the 5 cities in the plain to which Lot had moved.
 This was a heavy burden on the inhabitants of these cities.
-After twelve years they revolted.
-This brought the vengeance of Chedorlaomer, who was in league with four other kings.
+After 12 years they revolted.
+This brought the vengeance of Chedorlaomer, who was in league with 4 other kings.
 He ravaged the whole country, plundering the towns, and carrying the inhabitants away as slaves.
-Among these was Lot.
+Among these was Abraham’s nephew Lot.

 Hearing of the disaster that had fallen on his nephew, Abram immediately gathered from his own household a band of 318 armed men.
 He was joined by the Amorite chiefs Mamre, Aner, and Eshcol.
 He pursued Chedorlaomer and overtook him near the springs of the Jordan.
 They attacked and routed his army, and pursued it over the range of Anti-Libanus as far as to Hobah, near Damascus.

-Ishmael was born and regarded as the heir of these promises (Gen. 16).
-When Ishmael was thirteen years old, God again revealed yet more explicitly and fully his gracious purpose; and in token of the sure fulfillment of that purpose, the patriarch’s name was now changed from Abram to Abraham (Gen. 17:4-5), and the rite of circumcision was instituted as a sign of the covenant.
+Ishmael was born and regarded as the heir of these promises (Genesis 16).
+When Ishmael was thirteen years old, God again revealed yet more explicitly and fully his gracious purpose; and in token of the sure fulfillment of that purpose, the patriarch’s name was now changed from Abram to Abraham (Genesis 17:4-5), and the rite of circumcision was instituted as a sign of the covenant.

 It was then affirmed that the heir to these covenant promises would be the son of Sarai, though she was now ninety years old.
 God directed that his name should be Isaac.
 At the same time, in commemoration of the promises, Sarai’s name was changed to Sarah.

-Three months after this, as Abraham sat in his tent door, he saw three men approaching.
-They accepted his hospitality.
-Seated under an oak-tree, they shared food that Abraham and Sarah provided.
-One of the three visitors was none other than the Lord, and the other two were angels disguised as men.
-The Lord renewed on this occasion his promise of a son by Sarah and rebuked her unbelief.
+1 of the 3 visitors was none other than the Lord (2nd Person of the Trinity), and the other 2 were angels disguised as men.
+On this occasion, the Lord renewed his promise of a son by Sarah and rebuked her unbelief.

-Move from Gerar to Beer-sheba / Isaac Born
+Move to Beer-sheba / His 2nd son Isaac is born

 Jealousy now arose between Sarah and Hagar, whose son, Ishmael, was no longer regarded as Abraham’s heir.
 Sarah insisted that both Hagar and her son should be sent away.
-This was done, although it was a hard trial to Abraham (Gen. 21:12).
-(See HAGAR; ISHMAEL.)
+This was done, although it was a hard trial for Abraham (Genesis 21:12).